Gulnara Karimova: Marriage and divorce

-In 1991, she married Mansur Maqsudi, an American businessman of Afghani-Uzbek origin.
-They have two children, a son, Islam Karimov Jr., born in 1992 and a daughter, Iman Karimova, born in 1998.
-When the marriage started to crumble in July 2001, Karimova took the two children and left the United States for Uzbekistan.
+In 1991, Karimova married Mansur Maqsudi, an American businessman of Afghani-Uzbek origin.
+They have two children, a son, Islam Karimov Jr., born in 1992, and a daughter, Iman Karimova, born in 1998.
+When the marriage started to crumble in July 2001, Karimova took the children and left the United States for Uzbekistan.
 An Uzbek judge granted her a divorce, while a US court granted one to Maqsudi.
 When Karimova refused to accede to the US court ruling awarding custody of the two children to Maqsudi, an international arrest warrant in her name was filed with Interpol.
 In return, Maqsudi faced arrest in Uzbekistan, and some of his relatives were arrested and imprisoned.
 Others were driven to the Uzbek-Afghan border and released in Afghan territory, and Maqsudi had his business assets in Uzbekistan, particularly his interest in a joint-venture with Coca-Cola, taken away.
 According to The Guardian, as part of her divorce settlement, Karimova kept $4.5 million worth of jewellery and business interests worth approximately $60 million.
-On 9 July 2008, custody of the two children was fully given to Karimova, by a Consent Order signed by Judge Deanne M. Wilson (Superior Court of the State of New Jersey).
+On 9 July 2008, custody of the two children was fully given to Karimova, by a consent order signed by Judge Deanne M. Wilson (Superior Court of the State of New Jersey).

 Rumours of marriage to Sodiq Safoyev

 In 2003, when Sodiq Safoyev was the Minister of Foreign Affairs of Uzbekistan, rumours about his marriage to Karimova surfaced in local and international media.
-Safoyev, a career diplomat and a divorcee as of 2001, was hinted to have been picked by the President Islam Karimov as his possible replacement, hence the marriage to his daughter.
+Safoyev, a career diplomat and a divorcee as of 2001, was hinted to have been picked by President Islam Karimov as his possible replacement, hence the marriage to his daughter.
 However, the allegations were denied by the Ministry of Foreign Affairs, and the BBC, which published the story, was accused by First Deputy Minister Vladimir Norov of intruding into the personal lives of Safoyev and Karimova.

 Alleged house arrest and rumoured death

-In 2014 the BBC reported, based on a letter and a voice recording from Karimova (received in March and August 2014, respectively), that she was under house arrest.
+In 2014, the BBC reported, based on a letter and a voice recording from Karimova (received in March and August 2014, respectively), that she was under house arrest.

-On 22 November 2016, a Central Asian news portal Centre1 claimed that Karimova died on 5 November 2016 after being poisoned, and was buried in an unmarked grave in the Minor cemetery in Tashkent.
-According to RIA Novosti, sources close to the family disputed the claim that she was dead but did not provide any proof as to her current status or whereabouts.
+On 22 November 2016, the Central Asian news portal Centre1 claimed that Karimova had died on 5 November 2016 after being poisoned, and was buried in an unmarked grave in the Minor cemetery in Tashkent.
+According to RIA Novosti, sources close to the family disputed the claim that she was dead, but did not provide any proof as to her current status or whereabouts.

 In December 2016, Karimova's son, Islam Karimov Junior, called for his mother's whereabouts to be revealed by Uzbekistan.
 He said that she was being kept against her will "without any even basic human rights that every person deserves on this Earth".
-He explained that living in London, he cannot go back to Uzbekistan due to his fear that he would not be allowed to return, which was also the reason why he did not attend the funeral of his grandfather, who was initially responsible for putting Karimova under house-arrest.
+He explained that, now living in London, he could not go back to Uzbekistan due to his fear that he would not be allowed to return, which was also why he did not attend the funeral of his grandfather, who was initially responsible for putting Karimova under house arrest.